Norhizam Hassan Baktee: Controversies

 In October 2018, Norhizam's rude manner and heated shouting argument including his arrogant outburst, "Siapa YB?
 Awak YB kah saya YB?"
 (Who's the assemblyman?
 You or me?) when he was engaging his constituents and villagers of Kampung Pulai Nibong who had brought up the issue about a road being closed was widely circulated online and caught social media attention.
 His remarks had caused netizens to criticise Norhizam as an unfit lawmaker and should be sacked.

 Norhizam as the Agriculture, Agro-Based, Entrepreneur Development and Cooperative Committee EXCO had in September 2019 made an unproven assumption that the state was being invaded with Indonesian wild boars swam across the narrow Strait of Malacca from Sumatera which was refuted by Malaysian Nature Society (MNS).
 His in-doubt claims had caused infuriation from the neighbouring country and his obsession with the endangered animal even led him to set-up a task force to eradicate them which had earned him the 'Pig Shooting Champ' title in jest.

-He called Low Chee Leong, MLA for Kota Laksamana "babi" (pig), "bodoh" (stupid) and "banggang" (idiot) in the state assembly sitting in May 2020.
+He called Low Chee Leong, MLA for Kota Laksamana "babi" (pig), "bodoh" (stupid) and "bangang" (idiot) in the state assembly sitting in May 2020.
 Both of them were formerly MLAs from DAP before Norhizam turn independent supporting the opposing political coalition.

 On 13 October 2021, Malacca police seized his official car after his refusal to return it following his termination as EXCO member due to the dissolution of the state assembly on 4 October 2021.